mlrun/mlrun/docs/store/datastore.md

 Credential authentication:
 - `credential` &mdash; TokenCredential or SAS token.
 The credentials with which to authenticate.
 This variable is sensitive information and is kept confidential.
+- `container` &mdash; A string representing the container.
+When specified, it is automatically prepended to the object path, and thus, it should not be manually included in the target path by the user.
+This parameter will become mandatory starting with version 1.9.

 ## Databricks file system
 ### DBFS credentials and parameters